SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/process variants/readme.md

 vi.
 A new project is saved now. <br>
 ![](images/PV_Add_Dependency_19.png)
 vii.Go to Settings -> Dependencies -> Others tab -> Add -> Add a Business Process Project Dependency <br>
-viii.Add your template project which you created in previous step <br></ul>
+viii.Add your template project which you created in previous step and click on Close <br></ul>

 ### Create Process Variant
 a.
-Click on your Variant Management project <br>
+For the creation of the variants first step is to create the Variant Management which is based on the template added as the dependency.
+To create the Variant Management, from the Overview tab, click on
+Create --> Variant Management.
+There can only be one Variant Management in a Project. <br>
 ![](images/PV_APAC_Variants_3.png)
 b.
 Click on APAC Variants <br>
 ![](images/PV_Create__New_Variant_4.png)